gradosevic/ag-custom-admin/readme.txt

 11. Login style example

 == Change Log ==

+= 6.8 =
+* Removed AGCA styling on the plugins page
+* Added option to use the default WP styles on AGCA settings page
+* Code cleanup

 = 6.7.3 =
 * Fixed issue with Meow gallery plugin menu item showing in AGCA menu editor